ryanmurphy42/Murphy2023ErrorModels/README.md

 Code developed and run in July 2023 using:

 - Julia Version  1.7.2 (see https://julialang.org/downloads/ )
-- Julia packages: Plots, LinearAlgebra, NLopt, .Threads, Interpolations, Distributions, Roots, LaTeXStrings, DifferentialEquations, CSV, DataFrames, Parsers
+- Julia packages: Plots, LinearAlgebra, NLopt, .Threads, Interpolations, Distributions, Roots, LaTeXStrings, DifferentialEquations, CSV, DataFrames, Parsers, MethodOfLines, Random, StatsPlots, StructuralIdentifiability, SpecialFunctions.

 ## Guide to using the code
 The script InstallPackages.jl can be used to install packages (by uncommenting the relevant lines).
-There are five scripts summarised in the table below.
+There scripts are summarised in the table below.

 | | Script        | Short description           |